 Supper if possible because then work is over and life tends to be more relaxed.
 Many evenings this will not work out if you are involved as a course coach because your ministry is in the evenings.
 We then recommend breakfast time in the morning.
-There is nothing better than a good relaxed full breakfast meal to start the day out with, for all of you, the hubby, your wife,nd for your children.
+There is nothing better than a good relaxed full breakfast meal to start the day out with, for all of you, the hubby, your wife, and for your children.
 School lunch or other snacks may come late in the day and it’s a long time.
 Take time for breakfast.
 With that comes the opportunity to have devotions in the morning.
 It takes a father to plan and organize.
 It means going to bed on time but God will bless it.

 I. Build happy family traditions (“Special” foods, games, activities, days, seasons, places, nights, expressions, etc.)